fbpx Skip to main content

 Several states are aggressively auditing sales tax registrations and questioning registration dates.
 They want to know if your sales passed their threshold before you registered so they can recoup any back taxes.

 You need to be mindful this.
-Registrations may be subject to audits if they put a future Effective By date instead of a historic date.
+Registrations may be subject to sales tax audits if they put a future Effective By date instead of a historic date.

 For example, let’s say you register in South Dakota to remit sales tax effective January 1, 2021.
 The state may come and ask you to prove that your sales didn’t pass their threshold before that date.
 If you cant, they will expect you to cough up the back taxes.